CHOUABBIA-AMINE/HidraAPI/docs/roadmap/kernel.md

 ### Acceptance criteria

 - No Spring Data dependency.
-- Immutable.
-- Invalid paging input rejected.
+- Invalid paging input is rejected.
+- Lists are immutable/defensive.
+- No framework coupling.

 ### Validation